 Photo-culling is a very tedious and time-consuming process.
-It’s the nightmares of most professional photographers out there.
+It’s the nightmare of most professional photographers out there.

 If you’ve been a photographer, you know that photo-culling is an arduous task, and Lightroom, Photomechanic is not the right tool to do it.
 Just in case you don’t understand what photo-culling is, it involves the process of choosing the best photos.
 That is a nightmare for many photographers because photographers will have hundreds of photos to choose from.